Copenhagen Suborbitals: Tycho Deep Space / LES flight

-On 12 August 2012 at 09:18, the space capsule Tycho Deep Space, was launched to test a launch escape system.
+On 12 August 2012 at 09:18, the space capsule Tycho Deep Space was launched to test a launch escape system.
 However the parachute did not deploy properly and the capsule was damaged on impact.
 Several media had misunderstood the schedule and proclaimed the launch to have been started prematurely due to an error.
 The test was considered partly successful by the team, due to the successful rocket launch and the unsuccessful parachute deployment.
 The launch could be followed live via live streaming from several video cameras; additionally high-speed cameras were mounted on the MLP.

-2013: Guidance system development
+2013 Missions

 SAPPHIRE-1 Mission

-SAPPHIRE-1, a modification of the HATV, was a 4.5m rocket whose main purpose was to test the active guidance system developed by Copenhagen Suborbitals.
+SAPPHIRE-1, a modification of the HATV, was a 4.5 m rocket whose main purpose was to test the active guidance system developed by Copenhagen Suborbitals.
 It was successfully launched on 23 June 2013.

+2016 Missions

 Nexø I

 Nexø I was launched Saturday, 23 July 2016, with inaugural BPM-5 engine.
-It was a partial success.
-The supply of liquid oxygen to the engine was insufficient due to partial premature evaporation.
+It was a partial success, and the supply of liquid oxygen to the engine was insufficient due to partial premature evaporation.

+2018 Missions

 Nexø II

-The Nexø II successfully launched on 4 August 2018, with slightly a modified BPM-5 engine.
-It reached an apogee of 8–12 km and was safely recovered via parachute.
+The Nexø II was successfully launched on 4 August 2018, with a slightly modified BPM-5 engine.
+It reached an apogee of approximately 6.5 km and was safely recovered via parachute.